1.3: The Scientific Approach to Understand Brain and Behavior

 Biological psychology uses many techniques to observe, measure, and manipulate the brain, but researchers across all fields use the same underlying approach—science and the scientific method.
 The scientific method is a systematic way of gathering and testing evidence based on observation and experimentation.

 The researcher then tests the validity of the hypothesis by making observations or carrying out an experiment.
 An experiment will have one or more variables and one or more controls.
 A variable is any part of the experiment that can vary or change during the experiment; an independent variable is manipulated by the researcher, and a dependent variable is the outcome variable that is measured.
-The control group contains every feature of the experimental group except it is not given the manipulation from the researcher’s hypothesis.
+The control group contains every feature of the experimental group except the manipulation from the researcher’s hypothesis.
 Therefore, if results from the experimental group differ from the control group, that difference must be due to the hypothesized manipulation, rather than some outside factor.

 For example, if a researcher hypothesizes that a certain drug decreases appetite, they could perform an experiment with the independent (manipulated) variable “drug or no-drug,” and the dependent (measured) variable “amount of food eaten.”
 The researcher would randomly assign some participants to the experimental group who gets the drug, and other participants to the control group who gets a placebo pill that looks like the drug.
 Through random assignment and a proper control condition, only the drug would differ between the experimental and control groups.
 If the experimental (drug) group eats less than the control (placebo) group, then one could conclude that the hypothesis is supported.
 Conversely, the research could lead to rejecting the hypothesis if not supported by the experimental data.